-Fortunately our Council will by way of a Delivery Contract with the NTLLS continue to provide Regional Coordination services for WAP1520 for the financial year 2018/19.
+Fortunately our Council will by way of a Delivery Contract with the NTLLS continue to provide Regional Coordination services for WAP1520 for the financial year 2019/20.

 The consequences of this new funding regime on Council's finances in the medium to long term will require close monitoring to ensure financial sustainability.
-This program closely aligns itself to the goals and targets of the NSW Invasive Species Plan and Council's 10 Year Business Activity Strategic Plan 2017 - 2027.
+This program closely aligns itself to the goals and targets of the NSW Invasive Species Plan and Council's 10 Year Business Activity Strategic Plan 2019 - 2029.

-a.
 Rating Policy